AdaCore/ada-spark-rfcs/considered/rfc-initialization-for-out-parameters.rst

 =======

 Default initialization is allowed only for ``in`` parameters.
-This adds the possibility of allowing them for ``out`` parameters,
+This adds the possibility of allowing them for ``out`` parameters in the body of subprograms.

 Motivation
 ==========

-When writing the body of a subprogram which has one or more ``out`` parameters, one has to ensure that all these parameters are initialized in all the paths that the function could take, otherwise the program might access unitialized memory.
+When writing the body of a subprogram which has one or more ``out`` parameters, the author has to ensure that all these parameters are initialized in all the paths that the function could take, otherwise the program might access unitialized memory.